* Baxter has orders from 5 countries for 80 mln doses

 The other four companies producing the vaccine are all European based drugmakers -- GlaxoSmithKline Plc GSK.L, Novartis AG NOVN.VX, Sanofi-Aventis SA SASY.PA and AstraZeneca AZN.L, through its MedImmune unit.

 Swiss-based Novartis said earlier Thursday that it had secured several orders for H1N1 vaccines and is in talks with more than 35 governments.

 The World Health Organization said up to 4.9 billion doses could be produced in 12 months for the pandemic it has called unstoppable.
-But if more than one shot per person is needed and production yields are lower than for seasonal flu vaccine, far fewer people would have access to protection, WHO said.
-(Reporting by Bill Berkrot and Ransdell Pierson; editing by Carol Bishopric)
+But if more than one shot is needed and production yields are lower than for seasonal flu vaccine, far fewer people would have access to protection, WHO said.
+(Reporting by Bill Berkrot; editing by Carol Bishopric)